 Crypto Market Wrap: Bitcoin And Hard Forks Make Gains, Litecoin, EOS The Biggest Losers

-After seeing a market-wide sharp fall on Thursday, the first day of New Year, cryptocurrencies have recovered at press time on Friday.
+After seeing a market-wide sharp fall on Thursday, cryptocurrencies have recovered at press time on Friday.

 Bitcoin (BTC) broke below the $7,000 mark on Thursday afternoon at $6931.67 but has since bounced back by 1.36% over the last 24 hours at $7229.45.